yakimka/picodi/docs/testing.rst

 Lifespan
 ********

-By default, Picodi will automatically call :func:`picodi.shutdown_dependencies` and make additional cleanups after each test.
+Picodi will automatically call :func:`picodi.shutdown_dependencies` and make additional cleanups after each test.

 If you need to call :func:`picodi.init_dependencies` - you can use marker.